TheProdigyLeague/Voyix/LEGALESE.0.1.md

 ~~4.3 We will make every effort to respond to your request in a reasonable timeframe consistent with applicable law.~~ ⏰

 4.4.
 Josh and his subsidiares provides his user's the means to correct any misinformation that was inaccurately collected about them.
-Wherein, changing the incorrect misinformation about his system, sequestor among the respective Privacy Office.【﻿Ｓｐａｒｋ　Ｈｉｒｅ】©️™️®️ _privacy@sparkhire.com_
+Wherein, changing the incorrect misinformation about his system, sequester among the respective Privacy Office.【﻿Ｓｐａｒｋ　Ｈｉｒｅ】©️™️®️ _privacy@sparkhire.com_

 4.5.
 Respecting these rights as listed above.
 The deletion of personal data as an employer, staffing company, and/or company investor shall obtain, for their own purposes, serves as the precursor to Data Processing Centers, AND THE DATA CONTROLLER, for requesting `?php` forms as the data is made in transit, forwarded to offices of data control and handling.